nereasastre/Music_Corpus_Annotator/README.md

 - **Go to the next/previous score**: In order to go to the next score in index.json, press the "Next" button.
 To render the previous score, press the "Previous" button.
 - **Clear all annotations**: If you wish to clear all your annotations, press the Esc key.
+- **Show current measure**: The period (.) key toggles between showing or not showing the current measure highlighted in gray.
+If the current measure is selected in gray, the period button will hide the gray box.
+If the current box is not visible, it will appear by clicking the period key.
 - **Save annotations**: If you want to save your annotations to a .json file, press the "Save" button.
 This is not strictly necessary, since saving is automatically done.